LeandroCDN/crud-prisma-blockchain/README.md

 5. Populate the context with `res`
 6. Use context in the dashboard/[id]/page.tsx to get your data.

 # Deposit And Withdraw api

     In this stage, we introduce several connection system changes by creating a ConnectButton.tsx file and removing the LoginForm.
 The ConnectButton now handles connection calls and encompasses the login logic.

     The primary modifications are made in BalanceButton.tsx and the api/deposit and api/withdraw files, where deposit and withdrawal functionalities are managed.

     As a best practice, we've included an actions folder to encapsulate common functions.
 This folder must be invoked on the server-side for optimal functionality.

 Changed files:
 D: Archivo eliminado.
 A: Archivo añadido (nuevo).
 A abis/ERC20.json
 A .vscode/settings.json
 A src/constants/web3.tsx
 A src/app/actions/get-user.ts
 A src/components/ConnectButton.tsx
 A src/components/BalanceButton.tsx
 A src/components/SimpleBoxCard.tsx
 A src/app/actions/get-address-from-signature.ts
 A src/app/api/deposit/[address]/[hash]/route.ts
 A src/app/api/withdraw/[address]/[value]/route.ts

 M: Archivo modificado.
 M .env
 M src/app/api/login/route.ts : Add balance value
 M .gitignore : add .env
 M prisma/schema.prisma : Add balance param
 M src/app/dashboard/[id]/page.tsx : add commented status
 M src/app/layout.tsx : - change 1 line
 M src/app/page.tsx : commmented some lines
 M src/components/Nav.tsx : hard changes - add BalanceButton component & ConnnectButton
 M src/context/Web3Modal.tsx : Add bscTestnet

+# Assets (api)

+1. Create asset appi calls in api/assets/route.ts
+2. update prisma schema
+3. upadate crete user in api/login/route.ts.
+For now, i harcoded some assets, but in the futere we will delete this.
+4. Go to dashboard/[id] update stiles.
+5. In Connect button, add a call to api/assets/route.ts to get all assets and save this in context.
+6. wrap all 'useClient' this in componnets/tools.tsx import this component in page.tsx 7.